digger1213/CruiserImproved/README.md

 - Short invulnerability for the Cruiser when critically damaged (engine on fire) allowing players to react and escape before the Cruiser explodes.
 - Prevent knockback from Old Bird missiles knocking players out of the seat.
 - Ability to push destroyed cruisers.
+- Prevent the cruiser from sliding sideways down slopes (ie, when dropped off the magnet on Artifice).
+- \[Host\] Prevent anyone in the lobby other than the driver pressing the eject button on cruisers.
+Disabled in the config by default.

 ### Bugfixes
 - \[Host\] Prevent the gas pedal or brake pedal from being stuck down if the player leaves the Cruiser while holding them.